-Oil crashes 94% to record low near $1 per barrel
+Oil crashes below zero

-U.S. oil prices plummeted in historic fashion Monday, hitting their lowest level on record as traders unloaded positions ahead of the May contract's Tuesday expiration.
+U.S. oil prices plummeted in historic fashion Monday, crashing below zero as traders unloaded positions ahead of the May contract's Tuesday expiration.

 Continue Reading Below

-West Texas Intermediate crude oil futures for May delivery cratered by as much as 94 percent to $1.03 a barrel.
+West Texas Intermediate crude oil futures for May delivery cratered by as much as 316 percent to -$39.55 a barrel.
+At a price below zero, buyers would be paid to take delivery as there are costs associated with transportation and storage.
 The selling had WTI on track to close at its lowest level since recordkeeping began in March 1983, according to Dow Jones Market Data.

 The May contract is a “horror show” and “heading into the worst delivery situation in history,” Phil Flynn, senior market analyst at Price Group Futures, told FOX Business.
 “With demand still dead and OPEC+ cuts not hitting fast enough, the market looks like it has no bottom.”